DaveCaulfield/business-card/README.md

-# Scrimba Business card project
+# Scrimba Business Card Project

 This web app is a HTML & CSS project completed on the Scrimba Pro Frontend career path course.

-The project was deployed on Netlify [here](https://luminous-biscotti-51e74c.netlify.app/)
+- The project was deployed on Netlify [here](https://luminous-biscotti-51e74c.netlify.app/)

 ## About Scrimba